Svechnikov scores twice, Hurricanes blow through Kraken 5-1 - WHIZ News

 It was Svechnikov’s first two-goal game of the season after he had five last year on his way to a career-high 30 goals.

+“He’s a great player.
+You want to find him because he can put the puck in the net,” Aho said.

 Seth Jarvis jammed a short-side goal past Grubauer in the opening minutes of the first period to give Carolina an early advantage after coming back from 1-0 deficits in each of its first two wins.
-Aho’s power play goal midway through the second gave Carolina a 2-0 lead.
+Aho’s power play goal midway through the second made it 2-0.

+“You’re playing with fire when you put these guys on the power play that often and you know it came back to get us on their second goal,” Seattle coach Dave Hakstol said.

 Jordan Martinook scored on a rebound at 14:41 of the third period for his first goal of the season.